What is EFT?

-The techniques in EFT are based on modern psycho-therapeutic tools like TA (Transaction Analysis), NLP (Neuro-Linguistic Programming), EMDR (Eye movement Desensitization and Reprocessing) and BT (Behavior Therapy).
+EFT is a combination of TCM (Traditional Chinese Medicine), and modern psycho-therapeutic tools like TA (Transactional Analysis), NLP (Neuro-Linguistic Programming), EMDR (Eye movement Desensitization and Reprocessing) and BT (Behavior therapy).

 Positive Effects of EFT (Based on Research)